 Submission of a manuscript implies: that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.

 Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

-Quality Check: All submitted paper should be cutting edge, result oriented, original paper and under the scope of the Journal of Education in Black Sea Region (JEBS) that should belong to the field of education.
-Title of the paper should be clear and understandable and should not include inappropriate words such as brief, introduction, review, survey, analysis etc.
+Quality Check: All submitted papers should be cutting-edge, result-oriented, original paper and under the scope of the Journal of Education in Black Sea Region (JEBS) that should belong to the field of education.
+The title of the paper should be clear and understandable and should not include inappropriate words such as brief, introduction, review, survey, analysis etc.

 Paper Submission Criteria: One author cannot submit more than 2 papers for the same volume/issue.

-Review Criteria: This journal uses double-blind, review process (see peer review process), which means that both the reviewer(s) and author(s) identities concealed from the reviewers, and vice versa, throughout the review process.
-All submitted manuscripts are reviewed by two reviewer from overseas.
+Review Criteria: This journal uses a double-blind, review process (see peer review process), which means that both the reviewer(s) and author(s) identities concealed from the reviewers, and vice versa, throughout the review process.
+All submitted manuscripts are reviewed by two reviewers from overseas.
 There should be proper comments of the reviewers for the purpose of acceptance/ rejection.
-There should be minimum 3 to 4-week time window for it.
+There should be a minimum of 3 to 4-week time window for it.

 Template: All accepted papers should be formatted as JEBS Article Template.